-Next week the RE•WORK team are heading to San Francisco to host the biggest Deep Learning Summit to date.
-As a strong advocate for supporting female entrepreneurs and women working towards advancing technology and science, we are also holding a Women in AI Dinner to champion progressions in AI, with a focus on leading women in the field.
-The dinner is open to both genders and will provide the opportunity for AI experts from all industries to network and learn from each other.
+As a strong advocate for supporting female entrepreneurs and women working towards advancing technology and science, RE•WORK are also holding a Women in AI Events to champion progressions in AI, with a focus on leading women in the field.
+The events are open to both genders and will provide the opportunity for AI experts from all industries to network and learn from each other.
 In advance of these events, we’ve spoken to many of the most influential women working in AI in the USA, and we'd like to take this chance to highlight their work.

 - Fei-Fei Li, @drfeifei